webinos-apps/app-PartyPlayer/indexer/README.md

 (C) Copyright 2012, TNO

-Author Victor Klos
+Author Eelco Cramer
 -->

-# /library
+# /indexer

-This folder is to store shared images and logos.
+The indexer is used to create an index from a folder containing media items.